polysyllabic/chaos/README.md

 or PC) should recognize the controller.
 If you've turned off bluetooth on the console, note that you will need to press the power button on the console itself.

 3. Open your Chaosface in browser.
-By default, this will be either `http://raspberrypi.local/` if TLS is not enabled, or `https://raspberrypi.local/` if TLS is enabled.
+Use the host name you chose when setting up the Pi.
+For example, if you used `raspberrypi`, then you should go to `http://raspberrypi/` if TLS is not enabled, or `https://raspberrypi/` if TLS is enabled.
 If you've set a password, log in.
 You will then be directed to the streamer-interface page.

 This interface provides you, the streamer, with information on the vote timer, the currently active modifiers, and also an indicator of the state of the TCC engine.
 It deliberately does not